eser/eser.live/README.md

 Use the following commands to work with your local Deno KV database:

-- `deno task db:seed` - Populate the database with data from the [Hacker News API](https://github.com/HackerNews/API).
+- `deno task kv:seed` - Populate the database with data from the [Hacker News API](https://github.com/HackerNews/API).
-- `deno task db:dump > ./temp/backup.json` - Write all database entries to
+- `deno task kv:dump > ./temp/backup.json` - Write all database entries to
   `./temp/backup.json`.
-- `deno task db:restore ./temp/backup.json` - Restore the database from
+- `deno task kv:restore ./temp/backup.json` - Restore the database from
   `./temp/backup.json`.
-- `deno task db:reset` - Reset the database.
+- `deno task kv:reset` - Reset the database.
 This is not recoverable.

 ## Customize and Extend